OPEnSLab-OSU/Wisp/README.md

 <p>

 <p align = "center">
-Figure 3: Block diagram of WeatherChimes electronics
+Figure 3: Block diagram of Wisp electronics
 </p>

 The most relevant features of the electronics system are the following: